davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-06-htb-passage.md

 command >
 ```

-Cracking hashes using john found a password **atlanta1**, which belongs to user **paul**, figured out after some edits in the script to disclose this information, as seen below.
+Cracking these hashes using john found a password **atlanta1**, which belongs to user **paul**, which I have discovered after some edits in the script to disclose this information, as seen below.

 ```
 Enter the URL> http://passage.htb